 But to really rid your home of dust you need to do more than just wipe down countertops, bookshelves, and electronics (notorious dust magnets).
 You’ll also want to avoid clutter, wash linens and curtains frequently, and vacuum your floors, carpets, furniture, and even your mattress on a regular basis.
 Here, we asked sixteen professional cleaners to weigh in on the most efficient ways to get rid of dust in the home, and the best tools for the job.

-For dusting surfaces
+For general dusting

 For dusting blinds

-For dusting fabric furniture
+For getting rid of dust on fabric furniture

 Many allergists recommend a HEPA air purifier for removing airborne particles if you suffer from allergies.
 Homer says they’re redundant if you have a home cooling or heating system that already includes filtration, but “a lovely solution if you don’t have central air or central heating.”
-She recommends the Germ Guardian ones, but suggests ensuring that the model you’re buying is actually big enough to handle the square footage of the space you plan to use it in.
+She recommends Germ Guardian Air Purifiers, but suggests ensuring that the model you’re buying is actually big enough to handle the square footage of the space you plan to use it in.

 Michele Ann Cassalia, director of marketing at the Asthma and Allergy Foundation of America likes the Rabbit models because they’ve been certified by the AAFA as asthma and allergy friendly, based on third-party testing.
 The air quality tester on it will also let you know when you’ve been a little negligent with your cleaning.